tipresias/tipresias/tipping/sqlalchemy-fauna/README.md

 For keeping track of next steps for extending SQL support.
 Not meant to be comprehensive.

-- Support `JOIN` for cross-table filtering & results
-  - Nest merged documents to avoid ones with the same field names  from different collections overwriting each other
 - Support `ON DELETE` strategies for foreign keys (currently is just `SET NULL` I suppose since the ref no longer exists)
 - Support `GROUP BY`